Self-Supervised Multimodal Learning: A Survey: Unaligned Multimodal Learning

 Implicit alignment is often achieved by enforcing cross-modal connections in the embedding space.
 Cross-modal attention and optimal transport are two commonly used techniques (i.e., realizations of the permutation function) for achieving such connections.

 Self-attention is a powerful mechanism that allows elements of input set to interact \cite{vaswani2017attention}.
-In multimodal learning, self-attention is extended to cross-attention, and the inferred attention map induces fine-grained correspondence between the modalities. {LLA-CMA's \cite{Cheng2020LookLA} co-attention module consists of audio-guided attention and visual-guided attention, allowing the model to exploit audio-visual co-occurrence.} ViLBERT \cite{Lu2019ViLBERTPT} introduces a co-attentional layer to produce attention-pooled features for both image and text modalities conditioned on each other, thus enabling sparse interactions between them. {Similarly, co-attention is also used in FLAVA \cite{Singh2021FLAVAAF} and SelfDoc \cite{Li2021SelfDocSD} to uncover inter-modal relationships.} FG-MMSSL \cite{Wang2021FinegrainedMS} uses attention mechanisms to compute importance scores from finer-granularity embeddings across modalities and weights a contrastive loss using these scores to reduce potential noise.
+In multimodal learning, self-attention is extended to cross-attention, and the inferred attention map induces fine-grained correspondence between the modalities.
+LLA-CMA's \cite{Cheng2020LookLA} co-attention module consists of audio-guided attention and visual-guided attention, allowing the model to exploit audio-visual co-occurrence.
+ViLBERT \cite{Lu2019ViLBERTPT} introduces a co-attentional layer to produce attention-pooled features for both image and text modalities, thus enabling sparse interactions between them.
+Similarly, co-attention is also used in FLAVA \cite{Singh2021FLAVAAF} and SelfDoc \cite{Li2021SelfDocSD} to uncover inter-modal relationships.

 Cross-attention can also model global-local interactions.
-For instance, ActBERT \cite{Zhu2020ActBERTLG} incorporates additional global-local correspondences into its design by stacking original key-value pairs with values from the other modality, thus ensuring that the joint video-text representation is aware of both fine-grained objects and global information. {COOT~\cite{ging2020coot} optimizes representations with respect to interactions between local features (clips/words) and global context (frames/sentences) by inputting local representations as key-value pairs and the global representation as the query.}
+For instance, ActBERT \cite{Zhu2020ActBERTLG} incorporates additional global-local correspondences into its design by stacking original key-value pairs with values from the other modality, thus ensuring that the joint video-text representation is aware of both fine-grained objects and global information.
+COOT~\cite{ging2020coot} optimizes representations with respect to interactions between local features (clips/words) and global context (frames/sentences) by inputting local representations as key-value pairs and the global representation as the query.

-Cross-modal attention can also be conducted in a directed manner, where one modality attends to another, but not vice versa. {This approach is designed with the idea that some modalities require more complex modeling, while other modalities can be adequately encoded with a shallower model.} For instance, ALBEF \cite{Li2021AlignBF} fuses the image representation into the multimodal encoder to align the unimodal text representation. {Similarly, BLIP~\cite{Li2022BLIPBL} uses an image-grounded text encoder and decoder to fuse the visual representation with texts through cross-attention.}
+Cross-modal attention can also be conducted in a directed manner, where one modality attends to another, but not vice versa.
+This approach is designed with the idea that some modalities require more complex modeling, while other modalities can be adequately encoded with a shallower model.
+For instance, ALBEF \cite{Li2021AlignBF} fuses the image representation into the multimodal encoder to align the unimodal text representation.
+Similarly, BLIP~\cite{Li2022BLIPBL} uses an image-grounded text encoder and decoder to fuse the visual representation with texts through cross-attention.

 {Recent methods such as \cite{Wang2022ImageAA, Wang2021VLMoUV} employ shared} self-attention for different modalities encoded by a mixture of experts.
 Although not explicitly studied, the shared self-attention weights have the potential to establish connections between different modalities.
 To demonstrate the fine-grained alignment between modalities, several methods such as Oscar \cite{Li2020OscarOA}, UNITER \cite{Chen2019UNITERUI}, Hero \cite{Li2020HeroHE}, and $\mu$-VLA \cite{Zhou2022UnsupervisedVP} have used visualized the learned attention weights.
 They show that attention can learn cross-modal alignment, such as mapping words to image regions.